alexrivadeneira/i2wd/week2/outline.md

 Now you have all of the basics to make a great website!

+😎 If you're already caught up, check out this document about [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to create even more exciting layouts.

 ### Bonus: PseudoSelectors
 You can rerender your style completely when a mouse hover event happens using a **CSS Pseudo Selector**.